 You can code up a script or written a program to get the data you want and successfully moved it into your data warehouse.
 But how will you load new or updated data?
 It's not a good idea to replicate all of your data each time you have updated records.
 That process would be painfully slow and resource-intensive.

 The key is to build your script in such a way that it can identify incremental updates to your data.
 Once you've taken new data into account, you can set your script up as a cron job or continuous loop to keep pulling down new data as it appears.

 From Sage Intacct to your data warehouse: An easier solution

 As mentioned earlier, the best practice for analyzing Sage Intacct data in Grafana is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
-You can find instructions for doing these extractions for leading warehouses on our sister sites Sage Intacct to Redshift, Sage Intacct to BigQuery, Sage Intacct to Azure SQL Data Warehouse, Sage Intacct to PostgreSQL, Sage Intacct to Panoply, and Sage Intacct to Snowflake.
+You can find instructions for doing these extractions for leading warehouses on our sister sites Sage Intacct to Redshift, Sage Intacct to BigQuery, Sage Intacct to Azure Synapse Analytics, Sage Intacct to PostgreSQL, Sage Intacct to Panoply, and Sage Intacct to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
-Products like Stitch were built to move data from Sage Intacct to Grafana automatically.
-With just a few clicks, Stitch starts extracting your Sage Intacct data via the API, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Grafana.
+Products like Stitch were built to move data automatically, making it easy to integrate Sage Intacct with Grafana.
+With just a few clicks, Stitch starts extracting your Sage Intacct data, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Grafana.